top of page

 • Aim for equitable provision of Diversional and Recreational Therapy services and outcomes for people and ensure you communicate in a suitable form, language and manner that people understand

-Standard Four
+Standard Four:

 Diversional and Recreational Therapists are responsible and professionally accountable for their practice